Coast Guard Work-Life Programs

 More information on these child care options can be found at CG-111 web site www.dcms.uscg.mil/worklife/child-care and the USCG HSWL smartphone app.

-This program is available to an active duty members or reservists who adopt a child or stepchild under 18 years of age.
+This program is available to active duty and reserve members who adopt a child or stepchild under 18 years of age.
 They may be reimbursed authorized adoption expenses up to $2,000 per adoptive child, but no more than $5,000 per calendar year.
-In the case of two married service members, only one member may claim expenses for each adopted child and the couple is limited to the $5,000 per calendar year maximum.
-Coast Guard active duty members and reservists must be on active duty for at least 181 consecutive days before applying for adoption reimbursement.
+In the case of two married servicemembers, only one member may claim expenses for each adopted child and the couple is limited to the $5,000 per calendar year maximum.
+Coast Guard active duty and reserve members must be on active duty for at least 181 consecutive days before applying for adoption reimbursement.
 For more information, contact the Family Resource Specialist (FRS) at your local HSWL RP.

 Special Needs Program

 The Coast Guard Special Needs Program was developed and implemented in 1984 to assist families with special needs and address their unique challenges.
 This program supports family members’ special needs while empowering the active duty member to meet the mission requirements of the Coast Guard.

 In concert with other military and civilian agencies, the Special Needs Program provides a comprehensive, multi-disciplinary approach to assure that adequate medical, educational, psychological and community support services for family members with special needs are available near a duty station.
 Information and referrals to community-based or military resources are provided through the regional HSWL staff before, during and after member’s reassignment.
 The Coast Guard carefully considers assignment locations for the members enrolled in the Special Needs Program.
 These efforts allow the member to continue a Coast Guard career, meet mission requirements, and fulfill his or her personal responsibilities.